Skip to main content

 We like: Good operating system

-We don't like: SD is a bit dark and juddery
+We don't like: SD may be dark

 The 55-inch QE55S90F was one of Samsung’s top-tier TVs for 2025, so it should be one of, if not the, best TVs around.
 It’s as feature packed as TVs get with gaming features, a PVR and voice control.